Spogis/DTR/README.md

 1. **Clone the Repository**

-   First, clone the Easy Curve Fit repository to your local machine.
+   First, clone the DTR repository to your local machine.

 2. **Install Dependencies**

    Inside the project directory, there is a file called `requirements.txt` that contains all the necessary libraries.
 To install them, execute the following command: **pip install -r requirements.txt**

-   This will install all the necessary dependencies to run Easy Curve Fit.
+   This will install all the necessary dependencies to run DTR.

 ## Execution